Appreciate People Now, Not When You Lose Them

 The need to live conscious of what’s important

-It may seem obvious, but not everyone is capable of setting priorities in their live and addressing what’s important and what’s not.
+It may seem obvious, but not everyone is capable of setting priorities in their lives and addressing what’s important and what’s not.

 We all know that your work obligations are important for maintaining a family and a decent life.
 But sometimes, we can set the bar too high or low which allows stress and pressure to affect our health and relationships.